shreesnigdha/shreesnigdha/README.md

 * 🎯 Learning everyday, currently focusing on front-end development.
 * 📌 I’m always looking for challenging work oppurtunities ahead.
 * ✨ Fun Fact: I love music🎵 and travelling🤩.
-* 📝 How to reach me: Snigdha Shree | [Linkedin](https://www.linkedin.com/in/snigdha-shree-48227b18a)
+* 📝 How to reach me: [Linkedin](https://www.linkedin.com/in/snigdha-shree-48227b18a)

 ### 🛠️ Languages and Tools: